WordPress/Advanced-administration-handbook/upgrade/adminer.md

 ## Where can I get it?

-Many hosting control panels, like cPanel and Plesk, come with [phpMyAdmin](https://wordpress.org/documentation/article/phpmyadmin/) pre-installed.
-If unavailable, users can consult with their hosting provider to get database access.
+Many hosting control panels, like cPanel and Plesk, come with [phpMyAdmin](https://developer.wordpress.org/advanced-administration/upgrade/phpmyadmin/) pre-installed.
+If no database access is available, users can consult with their hosting provider to get database access.
 For those who prefer to use Adminer, it can be downloaded from the [Adminer project page](https://www.adminer.org/).

 ## Installing Adminer